syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 mean is the arithmetic mean of the distribution.

-standard_dev is the standard deviation of the distribution.
+standardDeviation is the standard deviation of the distribution.

 ### Remarks

-* standard_dev must be > 0.
+* standardDeviation must be > 0.
 * The equation for the normalized value is: